Tamsin Stuart Art

 Framed oil, acrylic and cold wax on canvas panel

-Another frosty dog walk that was crying out to be recreated.
-The light was breathtaking on this particular morning.
+Another frosty dog walk that was crying out to be painted.
+The light was breathtaking this particular day.

-This began with a thin layer of acrylic underpainting with layers of oil on top and cold wax for texture.
+The painting began with a thin layer of acrylic, oil on top and cold wax in the foreground for texture.

 Enough